epistemik-co/staple-api/docs/README.md

   """Get objects of type: Agent"""
   Agent(
     """
-    The number of the consecutive results page to be returned by the query.
+    The number of results page to be returned by the query.
 A page consists of 10 results.
 If no page argument is provided all matching results are returned.
     """
     page: Int
+    """Filters the selected results based on specified field values"""
     filter: Agent_FILTER
-    """Include inferred objects of this type"""
+    """Include indirect instances of this type"""
     inferred: Boolean = false
   ): [Agent]